getodk/docs/docs/central-command-line.rst

 .. code-block:: console

-  docker-compose exec service odk-cmd --email example@getodk.org user-promote
+  docker compose exec service odk-cmd --email example@getodk.org user-promote

 If the action succeeded, you will see text that reads ``{"success":"true"}``.